luigirizzo/netmap/README.md

 Alternatively, you can build standalone modules (netmap, ixgbe, em, lem, re, igb, ...).

-Linux users can find the netmap example applications in the `apps/` directory in this repository.
-FreeBSD users will find the applications in `src/tools/tools/netmap/` within the FreeBSD src tree.
+FreeBSD users will find the netmap example applications in `src/tools/tools/netmap/` within the FreeBSD src tree.